-One or more Sensing Modules (SMs) are in charge of feeding sensor measurements into our system.
-A SM may also include actuation components.
-We have applied a sensor gateway approach; the SM aggregates and ingests data to a publish/subscribe system which delivers them to a Controller and various Decision Modules (DMs).
-This approach allows to collect data from sensors which are controlled via different systems and programming languages, and over different connectivity forms.
+One or more sensing modules (SMs) are in charge of feeding sensor measurements into our system.
+An SM may also include actuation components.
+We have applied a sensor gateway approach; the SM aggregates and ingests data to a publish/subscribe system, which delivers them to a controller and various decision modules (DMs).
+This approach allows us to collect data from sensors, which are controlled via different systems and programming languages, and over different connectivity forms.
 It also provides a single entry point into our stream processing pipeline and helps with extensibility.
-The SM acts as a wrapper for the sensor gateway and uses a unified interface to communicate with the Controller.
-The internals of the gateway implementation are thus abstracted.
-Furthermore, the SM implements configuration and alert functions, which (i) expose the respective interface to receive notifications or changes in sensor settings, and (ii) act upon them, dealing with the particular sensor/actuator communication interface.
-For example, sensors connected over LoRaWAN do not have an IP endpoint and the SM should interface with the LoRaWAN network to push a downlink message.
+The SM acts as a wrapper for the sensor gateway and uses a unified interface to communicate with the controller.
+The internals of the gateway implementation are, thus, abstracted.
+Furthermore, the SM implements configuration and alert functions, which 1) expose the respective interface to receive notifications or changes in sensor settings and 2) act upon them, dealing with the particular sensor/actuator communication interface.
+For example, sensors connected over LoRaWAN do not have an IP endpoint and the SM should interface with the LoRa-WAN network to push a downlink message.